 $ checksec --file=heap-two

-Expected output: ASLR disabled, NX disabled, stack canary disabled, PIE disabled.
-This pedagogically useful configuration makes addresses deterministic and overflow mechanics observable without randomization obscuring the analysis.
+All major flags are disabled: no ASLR, no NX, no stack canary, no PIE.
+This configuration makes addresses deterministic and overflow mechanics fully observable without randomization obscuring the analysis.

 Program structure and vulnerability.